nigelheap/roles/README.md

-# Roles And Permissions For Laravel 5.3
+# Roles And Permissions For Laravel 5.3 and 5.4

-### This is a direct clone of https://github.com/romanbican/roles with the 5.3 fixes added
+### This is a direct clone of https://github.com/romanbican/roles with the 5.3 and 5.4 fixes added

-Powerful package for handling roles and permissions in Laravel 5.3.
+Powerful package for handling roles and permissions in Laravel 5.3 and 5.4.

 - [Installation](#installation)
     - [Composer](#composer)